Fulfillment

 Before calculating your ROI, you must know your COG.

 Your friend asks with interest about new products in your online store.
 After an alluring description, he responds: “I want one.
 What’s your cost?”
-While you may focus on the word, “friend,” My focus is on the phrase, “your cost.”
+While you may focus on the word, “friend,” my focus is on the phrase, “your cost.”

 A wholesale unit cost might be $5.
 Add packaging, amortized development, e-commerce transaction fees, and shipping.
-This can increase cost of goods (COG) to $7.25.
-But if you buy 100, initial expense is $725.
+This can increase the cost of goods (COG) to $7.25.
+But if you buy 100, the initial expense is $725.
 This is really the cost for the first one.
 Debt decreases as more units are sold.
 You add margin to account for the fact that products are not selling every minute of each day.
 So the price might be set at $15.

 It is exciting to sell the first one.
 You might exclaim, “I made $15.”
 Not really.
-Subtract that from COG and you are still $710 in debt.
+Subtract that from COG, and you are still $710 in debt.
 You break even after selling half your inventory.
-Offering discounts or sales might move more units but it takes longer to materialize a return on investment (ROI).
+Offering discounts or sales might move more units, but it takes longer to materialize a return on investment (ROI).

-Show your support by donating, shopping for ClinicalPins, or leaving an encouraging comment to keep the research going.
+Show your support by leaving an encouraging comment to keep the research going.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about fulfillment.
-Slide extra posters into DeuPair Frames without removing from the wall.
+ClinicalPosters provides human anatomy charts, scientific posters, and other products that compliment useful articles about fulfillment.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
-You may remit a small donation.
+ClinicalPosters offers human anatomy charts, scientific posters, and other products online.

 Main image by Kuhne Tafelesig from Pexels.